How To Start a Vegetable Garden

 However you decide to build your garden, consider these four things before you get started:

-Sunlight: First, you'll need a spot that has at least 6 hours of direct sunlight a day to sustain vegetables.
+Sunlight: First, you'll need a spot that has at least 6 hours of direct sunlight a day for your vegetables to grow.

-Soil Quality: Second, you'll need good-quality soil.
-You may want to consider amending your soil with compost to improve it.
+Soil Quality: Second, you'll need good-quality garden soil.
+You may want to consider amending it with organic matter to provide healthy soil for your plants.

-Zone: Third, check what USDA plant hardiness zone you live in to get a good idea of what kinds of crops grow best.
+Zone: Third, check what USDA plant hardiness zone you live in to get a good idea of what kinds of crops are best for your growing season.

-Taste: And fourth, consider what you and your family like to eat.
-Try growing things that are harder to find at your markets, such as interesting hot peppers, heirloom tomatoes and obscure herbs.
+Taste: And fourth, consider what you and your family like to eat and what's harder to find at your markets, such as interesting hot peppers, heirloom tomatoes and obscure herbs.

-Most garden centers will carry standard grocery-store varieties of fruits, vegetables and herbs, but if you're looking for more unique, heirloom varieties, you might need to order your seeds online or via mail-order sources for the best selection.
+Most garden centers will carry seed packets for standard grocery-store varieties of fruits, vegetables and herbs, but if you're looking for more unique, heirloom varieties, you might need to order your seeds online or via mail-order sources for the best selection.